grpc/proposal/A43-sdk-authorization.md

 by Allow engine), to get the authorization decision.
 We use a C-core filter for C++, and interceptors for Java and Go.

-We recommend users to use a single SDK authorization policy per gRPC server.
+We recommend users to use a single gRPC authorization policy per gRPC server.
 If there are multiple policies, then there is a possibility that all the policies may not be evaluated against.
 For ex. if we have two policies for two different services say service A and service B. RPC to service B may get rejected, without